SEESolutions-it/DpdlEngine/README.md

 [Advanced database techniques in Dpdl : dynamic packet definition language ; a portable data protocol for small embedded systems](https://ubz-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?vid=UNIBZ&docid=39UBZ_ALMA_DS21103210480001241&context=L&search_scope=All)

-## What does the DpdlEngine lite version provide?

-The DpdlEngine lite release is freely available with some limitations, and can be used to exploit the features of Dpdl and to develop small applications or utility tools.
-All auxiliary Dpdl libraries are released under the open-source GNU license.

-DpdlEgine lite includes:

-	- The 'DpdlClient' console application that allows to execute a set of commands for interacting with the core DpdlEngine

-	- Dpdl scripting engine with API libraries

-	- Example scripts (located in ./DpdlScripts/ and ./DpdlLibs/ folder)

-	- Example DpdlPacket (dpdl_PHONEBOOK.dpdl) with corresponding
-	  Dpdl code definition file

 ## What is the DpdlClient console application?

 The DpdlClient console application included in the DpdlEngine lite release is a small application